-- DfE advice for schools: teaching online safety in schools - UK Council for Internet Safety (UKCIS) guidance: Education for a connected world - UKCIS External visitors quidance - NSPCC: Undertaking remote teaching safely - PSHE Association: Guidance for teaching PSHE remotely
+- DfE advice for schools: teaching online safety in schools - UK Council for Internet Safety (UKCIS) guidance: Education for a connected world - UKCIS External visitors guidance - NSPCC: Undertaking remote teaching safely - PSHE Association: Guidance for teaching PSHE remotely

-29.0 Home visits
+30.0 Home visits

-Where staff need to make home visits, they should be mindful of their own wellbeing and safety if conducting visits to the homes of pupils and their families.
-Staff must follow the Group's lone working policy and any local procedures and guidance.
-This should prescribe that you must at least inform another member of staff of your whereabouts and the time you plan to return to the school.
+Where team members need to make home visits, they should be mindful of their own wellbeing and safety if conducting visits to the homes of pupils and their families.
+Team members must follow the Group's lone working policy and any local procedures and guidance.
+This should prescribe that you must at least inform another team member of your whereabouts and the time you plan to return to the school.
 Wherever possible, arrange for a colleague to accompany you.
 This is particularly important for visiting households with identified risks to the safety of professionals.
 You should discuss and assess those risks with the appropriate local authority.

-30.0 Policy Review
+31.0 Policy Review